 To make things easier for employers, the Government has set up a simple, low-cost ‘default’ scheme called the National Employment Savings Trusts (NEST) which employers may use if they wish.
 You may well end up in NEST therefore and you can find out more about it on their website.

 Why have I not been automatically enrolled when I think I should have been?

 It is possible for an employer to legitimately ‘postpone’ offering a pension scheme to their staff for up to three months, meaning that if you are with an employer for a very short period only, for example in a seasonal job, you might not be offered auto enrolment, even if you are otherwise eligible.

-- on the first day of employment for any worker starting employment after the staging date
+- on the first day of employment

 If your employer chooses to postpone you, then they should write to you and let you know.
 Please note that you can choose to opt in to the pension scheme during the postponement period.

 If you still think that you should have been automatically enrolled into a workplace pension but have not been, ask your employer why.
 If you are not satisfied with the reason they give you, see ‘Problems with auto enrolment’ below.

 My income varies each pay day – how will auto enrolment apply to me?

 Auto enrolment applies to all employees that meet the criteria, including short-term, seasonal, temporary staff or other staff who are not on regular hours or incomes (for example fruit pickers, labourers, workers recruited in retail to cover peak periods).